 Not surprisingly, Shopify’s position in the e-commerce industry has made it one of the best stops to buy over the course of the pandemic.
 As lockdowns ensued and more people turned to online shopping, Shopify thrived.
 So much so, in fact, that shares of the e-commerce platform increased from about $416 when the pandemic was declared a global emergency to their all-time high of $1,762 as recently as the fourth quarter of last year.
 Revenue increased at a blistering pace, which left investors wondering how high the stock could really go.

-However, it is worth noting, that shares are down nearly fifty percent following the company’s fourth quarter earnings report on February 16.
-The decrease may be primarily attributed to less-than-perfect forward-looking projections.
+However, it is worth noting that shares dropped nearly fifty percent following the company’s fourth quarter earnings report and have continued to drop lower over the course of 2022.
+Today, shares are trading at $33.04 because of a 10 to 1 stock split.
+Despite the split, the decrease may be primarily attributed to less-than-perfect forward-looking projections.
 Specifically, management expects “year-over-year revenue growth to be lower in the first quarter of 2022 and highest in the fourth quarter of 2022.”
 Management added fuel to the selloff when they said they didn’t expect COVID-19 to trigger as much acceleration as it had in the past.
 In other words, the pandemic appears to have pulled a lot of business forward.

-The threat of tempered revenue growth caused shares to drop from $889 to $722 overnight, and even more over the following months.
+The threat of tempered revenue growth caused shares to drop faster than shareholders would like to see, and even more over the following months.
 While it’s too early to tell for sure, it appears as if the market has overreacted.
 Slower revenue growth rates aren’t necessarily a good thing, but it’s important to look at what transpired last quarter with some added context.

 In the last two years, Shopify’s revenue has grown 86.0% and 57.0%, respectively.
 Shopify was a clear beneficiary of the stay-at-home trends created by the pandemic.
 As a result, it would be unfair to assume revenue growth would persist on the same line with pandemic coming to an end.